vanhoutk/DistributedFileSystem/README.md

 - ~~Figure out invalidation of files~~
 - Make the cache module less hardcoded (localhost and port number)
   * Might make more sense once directory server has been created
+- Possibly switch to using mongoDB for the cache and store file + port of server it's on for checking updates

 4. Directory Server

-- Switch to using mongoDB
+- ~~Switch to using mongoDB~~
-- Save FileMapping to DB
+- ~~Save FileMapping to DB~~
-- Figure out update logic
+- ~~Figure out update logic~~
+- Add upload logic for client/server interaction

+5. FileServer
--
+- Add delete functionality
+- On update/delete send an update to the directory server

-5. Replication
+6. Replication

-6. Security Service
+7. Security Service

-7. Transactions
+8. Transactions

-8. Lock Service
+9. Lock Service

 ## Comments: